The chapel will reopen once the church reopens to the public.

 Hope in Every Step: An Invitation for Artists Born Outside the US

-Hope In Every Step is an exhibition sponsored by the First Presbyterian Church, Portland, Oregon under the supervision of the Visual Arts Committee.
+Hope in Every Step is an exhibition sponsored by the First Presbyterian Church, Portland, Oregon under the supervision of the Visual Arts Committee.
 First Presbyterian Church is a member of the 7×7 Consortium of 7 art galleries in 7 downtown churches.
+Online Exhibition is only available at this time.
+An in-person exhibition is scheduled for September 2021.

 Photography by Joanna Ceciliani and Maureen Love